-The ICF-ACSTH Catalyst Coach Certification (CCC) Program will impart to you Coaching Essentials, Core Competencies and the Models and Tools from our FLOW5 C.O.A.C.H Process to impact your life and lives of many others.
-I am passionate in supporting you to extend your influence and reach to become more than you ever-dreamed imaginable.
+The Catalyst Coach Certification (CCC) Program will impart to you Coaching Essentials, Core Competencies, and the Models and Tools from our FLOW5 C.O.A.C.H Process to impact your life and lives of many others.
+I am passionate about supporting you to extend your influence and reach to become more than you ever dreamed imaginable.

 This Program is a “Fully Online” experience and is created on our LearnDash platform that is both Interactive and Engaging on many levels.
 It has Live Webinars, Pre-Recorded Videos, and Modules that are easy to access on PDF, Coaching Tool-kits and so much more.

 I am thoroughly committed to your success as your Master Coach and Mentor as we co-create fresh new masterpieces that features your life, your passions and strengths to the many you will impact moving forward.